 What we’re tracking on 22 March 2017

-** What are the biggest challenges facing businesses in Egypt?
+** Take our quarterly reader survey and we’ll take at least two of you to lunch… What are the biggest challenges facing businesses in Egypt?
 Were the last three months good for doing business?
 Where do you and your business see the exchange rate stabilizing?
 Help us help you find out by taking our quarterly reader poll for 1Q2017.
 The survey would only take a couple of minutes to complete and, as always, you don’t need to answer every question — but we’ll be ridiculously grateful if you do.
 And taking the couple of minutes to fill it out will benefit everyone in the community by serving as a snap poll of sentiment.

-Fill out the survey and maybe we’ll take you to lunch at the Four Seasons Nile Plaza.
+…at the Four Seasons Nile Plaza.
 We’ll draw the names of two readers who filled in all survey questions and send them to lunch with the editors of Enterprise at the Four Seasons Nile Plaza (that’s the one in Garden City).
 Each reader will be entitled to bring a friend or colleague.
 If you’re interested, make sure you leave your full name, email address and best telephone number at the end of the survey.
 The poll closes next Tuesday, and we’ll announce the results and the names of our lunch guests on Sunday, 2 April.